An Iconic Heavy Hitter Algorithm Made Private: Introduction

-In providing novel methods for privatizing existing non-private methods for identifying heavy hitters, our contributions can be summarized as follows. \begin{itemize} \item We design the first $\diffpriv$ variant of $\spacesaving$ tailored to the single-observation model.
-Our construction processes the output of a non-private $\spacesaving$ by injecting calibrated noise and applying a selection rule that suppresses privacy leakage events.
-The calibrated noise added is asymptotically optimal and the algorithm retains the performance of non-private $\spacesaving$. \item We provide a general method to output frequent items from \emph{any} $\diffpriv$ frequency oracle in the single-observation model.
-The method wraps the oracle with a label-private selection procedure that suppresses unstable labels and releases only items whose noisy estimates exceed a $\diffpriv$-calibrated threshold.
-The additional memory cost is proportional to the number of heavy items and can be immediately utilized with existing $\diffpriv$ linear sketches. \item We perform experimental study on synthetic and real-world datasets, comparing our private heavy hitter algorithms against the state-of-the-art $\diffpriv$ $\mg$.
-Across a wide range of privacy parameters and space budgets, we show that $\spacesaving$ achieves superior utility while matching $\mg$ in memory and throughput.
-This demonstrates the empirical advantages of $\spacesaving$ survive privatization. \end{itemize}
+In providing novel methods for privatizing existing algorithms for identifying heavy hitters, our contributions can be summarized as follows. \begin{itemize} \item We present the first $\diffpriv$ variant of the $\spacesaving$ algorithm in the single-observation streaming model, achieving asymptotically optimal noise while preserving the empirical performance advantages of non-private $\spacesaving$. \item We introduce a general framework for releasing heavy hitters from any $\diffpriv$ frequency oracle in the single-observation model, with an additional memory overhead of $\mathcal{O}(k)$, where $k$ is the maximum number of heavy items. \item We conduct an experimental evaluation on synthetic and real-world datasets, comparing our methods against state-of-the-art $\diffpriv$ $\mg$.
+Across a wide range of privacy parameters and space budgets, our $\diffpriv$ $\spacesaving$ consistently achieves higher utility while matching $\diffpriv$ $\mg$ in memory usage and throughput. \end{itemize}

-\subsection{Algorithm overview.}
+\subsection{Algorithm overview}

-A central challenge in privatizing counter-based streaming algorithms is that the component data structures are used to {track frequent items}.
-The tracked item sets explicitly contain \emph{IDs}, and these labels can leak sensitive update-level information if the output is not processed correctly.
-At the heart of our approach is a strategy of characterizing the \emph{differences between the tracked sets on neighboring streams}, which lets us separate unstable labels from stable ones and process releases in a $\diffpriv$-safe manner.
+Counter-based streaming algorithms explicitly maintain sets of candidate frequent item \emph{identities}.
+As these sets may differ between similar streams, the disclosure of item identities itself becomes a source of privacy leakage.
+Thus, a central challenge in privatizing a counter-based algorithm is designing a post-processing mechanism that releases frequent item sets without exposing the privacy leakage.

 Neighboring streams $X, X\pr$ are defined as streams that differ in one update ($X = X\pr \cup \{x\}$).
+At the heart of our approach is a strategy of characterizing how tracked sets change across {neighboring} streams.
+This allows us to distinguish \emph{stable} labels from \emph{unstable} ones and to release only the former in a $\diffpriv$-safe manner.
+Our characterization states that unstable labels always observe a frequency estimate close to the minimum estimate across tracked items.
+Thus, unstable labels can be suppressed with a sufficiently high threshold.